indiamaris/CDWM-Projetos-2023/README.md

 <!-- @format -->

-# React + TypeScript + Vite + Chakra UI and a bunch of cute React Icons
+# React18 + TypeScript + Vite + Chakra UI +a bunch of cute React Icons

 ## Highest Skill Developed in this project:

 ----check versions and change settings according to current documentation.

-# GameHub
+# INDIA games 2023

-This is the project I build in Ultimate React course but its not exactly the same as the mentor did, I made my changes, make diferent choices for icons, I inserted stars and I let my creativity flow.
+This is the project I built in Ultimate React18 course but it's not exactly the same as the mentor did, I made my changes, I made different choices for icons, I inserted stars and I let my creativity flow.
-After that projetic I fell having better and solid understanding of React and I feel fully able to build real-world applications with React and TypeScript.
+After that project I fell having better and solid understanding of React and I am fully able to build real-world applications with React and TypeScript.

-In general, GameHub is a video game discovery web app that helps you find new and interesting games to play.
-With GameHub, you can search for games by platform, genre, and more.
+In general, IndiaGames is a video game discovery web app that helps you find new and exciting games to play.
+With IndiaGames, you can search for games by platform, genre, and more.

 ## MY Developed Skills